 This research study is proposing that by treating urinary bladder dysfunction with fesoterodine (brand name Toviaz) and preventing the bladder muscle from contracting, we will decrease the triggers responsible for these episodes of high blood pressure that are known as autonomic dysreflexia (AD).
 By reducing the number of AD episodes we hope to ameliorate symptoms of this condition, and consequently reduce chronic cardiovascular complications for individuals with SCI.

-Eligible participants will undergo a series of invasive and non-invasive tests before, during, and after 12 weeks of treatment.
+Eligible participants will undergo a series of tests before, during, and after 12 weeks of treatment.
 Additionally, participants will be asked to complete a series of questionnaires, some of these questionnaires will be completed at home.

 Why should you participate in this study?